RevereDevelopment/safelock-docs/README.md

-# License System API Documentation
+# Safelock License System - API Documentation

-Welcome to the License System API Documentation.
+Welcome to the Safelock License System - API Documentation.
 This API provides endpoints for managing licenses within your system.
-It allows users to perform operations such as fetching, creating, and deleting licenses.
+It allows users to perform operations such as fetching, creating, deleting licenses, products and much more.

 ## API Routes
 - **Developer:** - https://base.url/api/dev